How To Loop A Track In FL Studio

 I find using the loop feature especially helpful when working on a drum loop, dragging in different drum kit elements into the loop.
 These can then be bounced down and saved, as you create your own drum samples that can be used in future tracks.

-If you are looking for other techniques to speed up your workflow in FL Studio, check out our guide to copy and pasting HERE.
+If you are looking for other techniques to improve your workflow, check out our guide on how to lock tracks in FL Studio.